Schinzel/atexpose/README.md

 The project includes a JsClientGenerator which generates a JavaScript client.

 # Cookies
-When using the web server cookies can be read and set.
+When using the web server, cookies can be read and set.

 To read a cookie:
 ```
-String cookieValue = WebSession.getIncomingCookie("my_cookie_name");
+String cookieValue = WebCookieHandler.getRequestCookieValue("my_cookie_name");
 ```

 To write a cookie:
 ```
-WebSessionCookie cookie = WebSessionCookie.builder()
+WebCookie cookie = WebCookie.builder()
   .name("my_cookie_name")
   .value("1234")
   .expires(Instant.now().plusSeconds(60 * 20))
   .build();
-WebSession.addCookieToSet(cookie);
+WebCookieHandler.addResponseCookie(cookie);
 ```